bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 06:19 AM CT, March 25</p>
+<p class="updated_time"> Latest data: 06:31 AM CT, March 25</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 74°, which is 15° **warmer** than yesterday.
-Tomorrow is expected to be 14° **warmer** than today.
+Today's high is 72°, which is 13° **warmer** than yesterday.
+Tomorrow is expected to be 16° **warmer** than today.

 Currently:

-- 39°
+- 38°
-- Clear
+- Overcast
 - 72% humidity
-- 7 mph wind
+- 6 mph wind
-- 12% cloud cover
+- 95% cloud cover
 - 27 AQI 🟩
-- 0.28 inches of rain expected in the next 48 hours
+- 0.27 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>